meet-projects/Y2YL201617_Week3/README.md

 9. Find all the users who bought a meal before liking or sharing a meal.

-# Optional Extra Practice -- Advanced SQL
+# Optional Advanced SQL Extra Credit

 You work at a social media site.
 You have to write a lot of queries to get the desired data and stats from the database.